AyushBipinPatel/Module-Intro-to-data-visualizarion/README.md

 # Module-Intro-to-data-visualizarion

-This repositiry is to maintain files for the Module on Introduction to Data Visualizations using R.
+This repository is to maintain files for the Module on Introduction to Data Visualizations using R.

 ## Expeced course Outline